 Table A-1 (continued) The Gauntlet File List Filename Safe?
 Description /etc/ipfilterd.conf No Configuration file for the ipfilterd daemon.
-Gauntlet creates this file by performing substitutions on the file config/template.ipfilterd.co nf , which is safe to edit. /etc/gated.conf No Configuration file for the gated routing daemon /etc/passwd Yes System password file.
-Gauntlet modifies this file in several different ways: it inserts '' into the password field for accounts which do not have a password, so that all accounts which can be used for login are passworded; it forces root to have a password and it inserts a gauntlet user which cannot log in but whose password is used to control access to gauntlet-admin. /etc/sendmail.cf Maybe Sendmail configuration file.
-It is safe to modify this file only if you have selected preserving sendmail.cf on the sendmail page. /etc/aliases Yes Gauntlet modifies the alias for root on the firewall machine, and adds a firewalladmin alias
+Gauntlet creates this file by performing substitutions on the file config/template.ipfilterd.conf , which is safe to edit. /etc/gated.conf No Configuration file for the gated routing daemon /etc/passwd Yes System password file.
+Gauntlet modifies this file in several different ways: it inserts '' into the password field for accounts which do not have a password, so that all accounts which can be used for login are passworded; it forces root to have a password; and it inserts a gauntlet user which cannot log in but whose password is used to control access to gauntlet-admin. /etc/sendmail.cf Maybe Sendmail configuration file.
+It is safe to modify this file only if you have selected preserving sendmail.cf on the sendmail page. /etc/aliases Yes Gauntlet modifies the alias for root on the firewall machine, and adds a firewalladmin alias /etc/group Yes Gauntlet may need to add groups to this file for various application proxies. /etc/config/ [] Gauntlet forces certain chkconfig settings on or off.
+Among some of the settings are smap, sendmail, named, ipfilterd, gated, routed, outbox, and nfs.

-Filename Safe?
-Description /etc/group Yes Gauntlet may need to add groups to this file for various application proxies. /etc/config/ [] Gauntlet forces certain chkconfig settings on or off.
-Among some of the settings are smap, sendmail, named, ipfilterd, gated, routed, outbox, and nfs. /etc/default/login Yes[] The "minimize_exposure" script on the initial page will adjust the variable settings in this file to make login more secure on the firewall host.
-Since you don't need to run "minimize_exposure" more than once, afterwards you may tweak this file to suit your needs. /etc/inetd.conf No Gauntlet will comment out but a few Irix-specific services which it itself needs to run. /etc/skeykeys Yes If you add or edit a user's authentication password, Gauntlet will invoke S/Key keyinit for you, which stores information in this file.

-Filename Safe?
-Description /etc/named.boot Maybe DNS configuration file.
-In is safe to modify this file only if you have selected preserving your DNS configuration on the DNS page. /tmp/retry.
+Table A-1 (continued) The Gauntlet File List t Filename Safe?
+Description /etc/default/login Yes[] The "minimize_exposure" script on the initial page will adjust the variable settings in this file to make login more secure on the firewall host.
+Since you don't need to run "minimize_exposure" more than once, afterwards you may tweak this file to suit your needs. /etc/inetd.conf No Gauntlet will comment out all but a few IRIX-specific services which it itself needs to run. /etc/skeykeys Yes If you add or edit a user's authentication password, Gauntlet will invoke S/Key keyinit for you, which stores information in this file. /etc/named.boot Maybe DNS configuration file.
+It is safe to modify this file only if you have selected preserving your DNS configuration on the DNS page. /tmp/retry.
 Yes Retry files are created to support data entry validation in the gauntlet-admin interface /var/named/localhost.rev Maybe DNS configuration file.
-In is safe to modify this file only if you have selected preserving your DNS configuration on the DNS page. /var/named/named.hosts Maybe DNS configuration file.
+It is safe to modify this file only if you have selected preserving your DNS configuration on the DNS page. /var/named/named.hosts Maybe DNS configuration file.
 It is safe to modify this file only if you have selected preserving your DNS configuration on the DNS page. /var/named/named.rev Maybe DNS configuration file.
-I is safe to modify this file only if you have selected preserving your DNS configuration on the DNS page. /var/named/root.cache Maybe DNS configuration file.
-I is safe to modify this file only if you have selected preserving your DNS configuration on the DNS page.
+It is safe to modify this file only if you have selected preserving your DNS configuration on the DNS page.

-Table A-1 (continued) The Gauntlet File List The Gauntlet File List Filename Safe?
-Description /var/spool/cron/crontabs/root Yes Gauntlet adds various jobs to run at regular intervals /usr/etc/resolv.conf Maybe DNS configuration file.
+Table A-1 (continued)The Gauntlet File List Filename Safe?
+Description /var/named/root.cache Maybe DNS configuration file.
+It is safe to modify this file only if you have selected preserving your DNS configuration on the DNS page. /var/spool/cron/crontabs/root Yes Gauntlet adds various jobs to run at regular intervals /usr/etc/resolv.conf Maybe DNS configuration file.
 It is safe to modify this file only if you have selected preserving your DNS configuration on the DNS page.